 Respite is intermittent relief for families from the constant care and supervision of their family member with a developmental disability who resides in the family home.
 Respite is provided by RCEB when the care needs of the consumer are greater than those of a non-disabled person of the same age.
+This policy is regarding out of home respite.
+Please see the in-home respite policy for in home services.

-Respite services may be provided in-home or outside of the home and are designed to:
+Respite services provided outside of the home and are designed to:

-- A. Assist family members in maintaining the consumer at home; - B. Provide appropriate care and supervision to protect the consumer's health, safety and welfare in the absence of family members; - C. Relieve family members from the constant, demanding responsibilities of caring for a consumer; - D. Attend to the consumer's basic self-care needs and other activities of daily living, including interaction, socialization, and continuation of daily routines which would otherwise be provided by family members.
+- A. Assist family members in maintaining the consumer at home; - B. Provide appropriate care and supervision to protect the consumer's health, safety and welfare in the absence of family members; - C. Relieve family members from the constant, demanding responsibilities of caring for a consumer; - D. For children ages 0-3 in the Early Start program, we acknowledge the family's contribution to the care and wellbeing of their minor children.
+They are expected to provide the same kinds of care and supervision to them as they would for any of their other children.
+However, some families, because of their child's intensive needs, may require additional supports and services, such as respite, which will enable them to maintain that child in their home. - E. Attend to the consumer's basic self-care needs and other activities of daily living, including interaction, socialization, and continuation of daily routines which would otherwise be provided by family members.